Protecting an unknown qubit state by weak measurement: Introduction

+Most of the weak measurement protection methods produced so far, have been restricted to preserve certain initial states against the amplitude damping channel and in rare cases, some other typical channels.
+It is natural to ask if it is possible to use the weak measurements for overcoming against other noise sources and if it shows improvement for various states of a quantum system.
+We stress that our work here is restricted to qubit channels, there are many other works on how to amplify signals in quantum phase communication channels which are affected by phase diffusion \cite{paris1, paris2, paris3, paris4, paris5}.\\

-In this paper, we look at this problem from a more general point of view and show how the de-coherence of a large class of qubit channels can be reduced by weak measurements.
+In this paper, we look at this problem from a more general point of view and show how the de-coherence of a large class of qubit channels can be reduced by only a weak measurement.
 Our generalization is two-fold.
-First, we do not consider a specific channel like the Amplitude Damping channel, but take a multi-parameter family of channels, which contains the amplitude damping channel as a special case.
+First, we do not consider a specific channel like the Amplitude Damping channel, but introduce a multi-parameter family of channels, which contains the amplitude damping channel as a special case.
 Second, we do not focus on special cases of input states, but rather we deal with protecting all states on the average.
-This is measured by comparing the average input-output fidelity before and after processing by weak-measurements.
-Our basic idea is to consider all those channels which have one invariant pure state and base our pre- and post weak measurements on this invariant state.
-We show that by suitable tuning of these weak measurements, it is possible to increase the average input-output fidelity which depending on the channel can be as high as 30 percents. \\
+This is measured by comparing the average input-output fidelity before and after processing by the weak-measurement.
+Our basic idea is to consider all those channels which have one invariant pure state and base our weak measurement on this invariant state.
+It should be noted that in our strategy the recovering process is not needed and we have in fact found, but not reported in our paper, that a post-measurement always reduces the average input-output fidelity.
+We show that by suitably tuning of the weak measurement strength, it is possible to increase the average input-output fidelity which depending on the channel can be around $30$ percents.
+Besides this a by-product of our work is a classification of all qubit channels which have one invariant pure states, whose parameter space is shown in figure (\ref{S2fig}).\\

 The structure of the paper is as follows.
 First in section (\ref{channelclass}), we classify all qubit channels which have one pure invariant state.
 This is a multi-parameter family of qubit channels which contains many channels, including the amplitude damping channel as a special case.
 This by itself is a byproduct of this research which has not been reported before.
-Then in section (\ref{weak}), we introduce the processing by weak-measurements and the rationale behind this kind of processing.
-In section (\ref{fid}), we calculate the average fidelity of channels both before and after processing and give a brief discussion of the efficiency of our protocol based on numerical results.
+Then in section (\ref{weak}), we introduce the processing by weak-measurement and the rationale behind this kind of processing followed by subsection (\ref{fidelity}) in which we calculate the average fidelity of channels both before and after processing and give a brief discussion of the efficiency of our protocol.
 Finally, we summarize our conclusions in section (\ref{conclusion}).\\